Wildlife Help And Advice

 Mammals are regulated by the Florida Fish and Wildlife Conservation Commission.
 Migratory birds are regulated by the United States Fish and Wildlife Service.
 There are many laws that protect these animals.

 Professional wildlife rehabilitators have special permits which allow qualified individuals to temporarily possess orphaned and injured wildlife for treatment.
 Taking care of wildlife is a huge responsibility, with each species requiring specialized handling, medications, diet and caging.
 Feeding the wrong diet to an animal can be fatal.
 Many websites contain incorrect information about animal diets and you can do irreversible harm by following their recommendations.
-If you are interested in wildlife rehabilitation, contact FWH to volunteer.
+If you are interested in wildlife rehabilitation, visit the volunteer page or contact FWH to learn more about volunteer opportunities.